daveschudel/Fedora-KDE/hamradio.md

 After I connected to the D74 Bluetooth SELinux displayed an access violation: <br><br>
 *SELinux is preventing ps from sys_ptrace access on the cap_userns labeled blueman_t* <br><br>I followed the instructions and created a policy file, then installed it.
 Make sure you have <code>setroubleshoot</code> installed.
 ```
 sudo dnf install setroubleshoot
 ```
-When SELinux throws up a security violation it will tell you how to fix the problem.<br><br>
+When SELinux throws up a security violation it will tell you how to fix the problem.<br>
 ```
 sudo ausearch -c 'ps' --raw | audit2allow -M my-ps
 sudo semodule -i my-ps.pp